 - Bring many props into the classroom and allow the student to touch and play with them.

 - Allow the student to doodle while they listen to you.

 Strengths and Criticisms of the Theory

-- Teachers can differentiate their teaching strategies to ensure all students learn through a modality that suits their preferences.
+- Teachers can differentiate their teaching strategies and use multiple learning modalities to ensure all students learn through a modality that suits their preferences.

 - It helps teachers get to know their students better.
 Teachers should observe their students learning and try to identify which modalities work best for their students.